Documentation Index

 Quality Control

-• Check Primary Sources When possible, link to the actual law or regulation, not summaries.
+- Check primary sources.
+Link to the actual law or regulation, not summaries.

-• Applicability Check Confirm the information applies to your specific situation.
+- Confirm applicability.
+Make sure the information applies to your specific jurisdiction and situation.

 Remember